spencercolman/elite-qualifier-/readme.md

 ## Background

 I made this for my elite qualifier project.
+It is a "studybot" and will quiz you on various subjects.

 ## Install